AswinPKumar01/Student-Management-Web-App/README.md

 5. **Delete Student:** Remove a student from the system.

+6. **Student Dashboard:** Comprehensive dashboard for a visual representation of student data including marks distribution and marks hierarchy.

-6. **Download All Students:** Download a CSV file containing details of all students.
+7. **Download All Students:** Download a CSV file containing details of all students.

 ## Tech Stacks Used
 - Frontend: HTML, CSS, JavaScript, jQuery, AJAX